Alberto Giacometti, Tate Modern

 This exhibition looks at portraiture through the drawings of masters of the Renaissance and Baroque periods including Leonardo da Vinci, Holbein, Rubens and Rembrandt, and aims to be ‘a celebration of portrait drawing from life’.
 The show opens on July 13 and is open until October 22.
 For more information, go here.

 Grayson Perry, Serpentine Gallery

 An exhibition of new work from the Turner Prize winner is called, The Most Popular Art Exhibition Ever!
 A tongue in cheek title derived from the show’s central focus on how contemporary art speaks to society at large.
 As Perry puts it, he ‘wants to communicate to as wide an audience as possible’.
 He adds: ‘The new works I am making all have ideas about popularity hovering around them.
 What kind of art do people like?
 What subjects?
 Why do people like going to art galleries these days?’
+The exhibition runs from June 8 – September 10.
 For more information, go here.

 Reflections: Van Eyck and the Pre-Raphaelites, National Gallery

 The National traces the considerable influence of the Arnolfini Portrait on the Pre-Raphaelites by bringing Van Eyck’s famous painting together with paintings by Dante Gabriel Rossetti, Sir John Everett Millais, William Holman Hunt and others.
 One to book ahead for – the show opens on October 2.
 For more information, go here.